huggingface/blog/inference-pro.md

 ## Messages API

 All text generation models now support the Messages API, so they are compatible with OpenAI client libraries, including LangChain and LlamaIndex.
-The following snippet shows how to use the official `openai` client library with Code Llama:
+The following snippet shows how to use the official `openai` client library with Code Llama 70B Instruct:

 ```py
 from openai import OpenAI